NetworkedAssets/git4c/guides/User/index.md

 - **Methods in file** this field allows you to choose one method that should be displayed in the macro view, you can also select "All" option to display the whole file.
 - **Table of Contents** this fields determines if table of contents will be shown in macro
-- **Show top bar** specifies if the bar with file information should be displayed
+- **Show top bar by default** specifies if the bar with file information should be expanded or collapsed by default
 - **Collapsible** lets you decide if user can collapse the Git4C Single File View.
 You can also check the **Collapse by default** option to  make Git4C Single File view collapsed every time user opens the page.
 - **Collapse by default** specifies if macro will be collapsed after entering page
 - **Show line numbers** option decides if enumeration of lines is visible.